ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 We can also connect to s3 and Dynamodb privately using VPC gateway endpoints.
-We'll use prefix lists

-there to communicate privately and a VPC

-endpoint is almost like a bridge between

-say s3 and your V PC or dynamodb and
+We'll use prefix lists in the route tables to communicate privately.
+VPC gateway endpoint is like a bridge between s3, dynamodb and VPC. or dynamodb and

 your B PC then we might want to connect